ohfix/ohfix/content/en/posts/coding/javascript/Vanila Javascript/types-values-and-variables.md

     let now = new Date();        // The current time as a Date object. let ms = now.getTime();      // Convert to a millisecond timestamp. let iso = now.toISOString(); // Convert to a string in standard format.

+# Text

+* A string is an immutable ordered sequence of 16-bit values, each of which typically represents a Unicode character.
+The length of a string is the number of 16-bit values it contains.
+* JavaScript does not have a special type that represents a single element of a string.
+To represent a single 16-bit value, simply use a string that has a length of 1.

+      let euro = "€";
+      let love = "💙";
+      euro.length   // => 1: this character has one 16-bit element
+      love.length   // => 2: UTF-16 encoding of 💙 is "\ud83d\udc99"